"Baseball is about talent, hard work, and strategy.

 JNF is working to build a new Baseball Facility in Beit Shemesh as well as regional sites across the country where baseball and softball can have priority access, ensuring the best possible conditions for play at all times.
 These fields can generate revenue through rentals to other sports and offer Israel opportunities to host international competitions such as European Championships and World Baseball Classic Qualifiers.
 The Baseball Facility in Beit Shemesh will feature a full-sized field with corner fields for little league games, and is equipped with dugouts, a bullpen, and a batting cage.

 Ultimately, baseball cannot grow in Israel without development plans that account for comprehensive training for coaches, standardized coaching methods, introduction of the games into the schools, and properly trained umpires.

 There is a shortage of qualified instructors, and those who volunteer their time lack any formal training.
 The same problem is apparent with umpires in Israel.
 There is a severe shortage and their training and experience vary from region to region.

-One of the biggest issues facing the growth baseball and softball across Israel is the lack of a clear development plan for young players.
+One of the biggest issues facing the growth of baseball and softball in Israel is the lack of a clear development plan for young players.
 The level of instruction varies from one region to another and is based on the abilities of the coaches in that area.
-Many coaches are parents who lack any sort of formal training.
-Recently, a system has been put in place headed by national coordinators who have developed a curriculum to train both coaches and players.
-Regional coordinators would form a development committee to ensure similar training plans take place across regions and that coaches pass this training onto their players.
+To further develop the sport and instill a love of baseball and softball at an early age, bringing baseball to schools is crucial.

 Get involved and Donate to Project: Baseball.
 For naming opportunities call your local office at 888-JNF-0099.